 There are plenty of people in need in the world, but one challenge is being able to reach those whose needs are the greatest.
 Often, the poorest of the poor live in rural areas or communities with little infrastructure and few churches—or few churches that intentionally disciple children.
 But in order to best care for children’s needs, Compassion’s sponsorship program operates in churches that have things like classrooms, washrooms and a kitchen.

 This was becoming an obstacle in countries like Ecuador.
 Ecuador’s economy has been rising in recent years, but there are still many people living in desperate poverty in remote communities.
 At the same time, many churches in these communities have a strong vision to plant churches.
 But in poor areas, these church plants often take the form of a group of people meeting in a pastor’s house, with few resources to build facilities.

-We are seeing amazing things happen through these church plants.
+As an extension of partnership between local churches in these areas and Compassion, as well as occasionally through collaboration with other church-planting organizations, we are seeing amazing things happen through these church plants.
 Forgotten communities that have never had an evangelical church are not only receiving vital care for their children, but are also hearing the gospel for the first time.